Chibi-Usa/SteamDeck-BootVideoRandomizer/README.md

-# Boot Video Randomizer for Steam Deck Running on Windows 10 / Windows 11
+# Boot Video Randomizer for Steam Deck/Windows PC Running on Windows 10 / Windows 11

-This is only applicable for Steam Deck running on Windows 10 / Windows 11. \
+This is only applicable for Steam Deck/Windows PC running on Windows 10 / Windows 11. \
 This will play a random video during bootup similar to SteamOS.

 > **NOTE**\